donutrj/heartbreaker/content/Classes (Old)/Rangers.md

 + **Level 5:** [[Rangers#Scout's Honor|Scout's Honor]]
 #### Hunter's Prey
 The Hunters have three traditions, which call themselves **Colossus Slayers**, the **Giant Killers**, and the **Horde Breakers**.
 These are the main schools of thought among **Hunters**, and every **Hunter** you will meet has a strong opinion on which is best.
 Choose one of the following neat tricks:
 + Your weapons seem to always seek out the bruises and cuts in the flesh, the chips and cracks in the armor.
-WHen you strie a target which is already below its maximum HP, your attack deal an extra 1d6 damage.
+When you strike a target which is already below its maximum HP, your attack deal an extra 1d6 damage.
 + You are always prepared to punish the grasping fingers, talons, and tentacles of lumbering predators.
 Once per round, when a creature larger thana  man attacks you, you may make an immediate counterattack on its own turn.
 + Your wheeling blows and ripostes keep the swarm at bay.
 Once per round, when you strike a target, you may make another attack against a second target if its adjacent to the first.
 #### Defensive Tactics